The prevalence of smoking in the general population

 People under age 45 and men are significantly more impacted by smoking than older adults and women.

-Taking men and women together, for those under age 45 (the age groups most affected by smoking), the proportion of smokers in 2017 varied between 31.7% and 36.4%, according to their age groups (Figure A1A-2).
+For both men and women, among people under 45 (the age groups most affected by smoking), the proportion of female smokers varied in 2022 between 25.8% and 29.0%, depending on the age subcategories (Figure A1A-2).

 Regional and socioeconomic disparities